 An introduction and orientation to B. H. Carroll Theological Institute's distinctive competency-based curriculum with its core ingredients.
 The scope of the course will deal with the nexus and teaching church concepts, accession of all online data, navigation through the online library, and guidance to research and writing.
-Students must pass the Gateway Course in order to enroll in subsequent courses.
+Students must pass the Gateway Course in order to continue studies at Carroll.
+Credits: 2.00